AlexandrosLiaskos/pms/README.md

 # PMS (Project Management System) - Alpha v0.1.0

-PMS is a a high performance file monitoring system with integrated Git version control, built entirely in Rust.
-It leverages Rust's performance, safety, and concurrency features to provide reliable real-time file monitoring and Git synchronization.
+PMS is a management system built entirely in Rust, that automatically handles Git synchronization and project organization.
+It runs in the background, watching your project files and automatically pushing immediately all of the changed ones to a connected GitHub repository.

 ## Installation